Information for Staff

 - Intentionality cannot be taken into account.

-- The offence is bringing the prohibited item, regardless of whether it was, in practice, used, consulted or relevant to the exam questions.
+- The offence is bringing the prohibited item, regardless of whether it was used, consulted, or relevant to the exam questions.

 - A student’s previous good standing does not mitigate the offence.